No Surprises Act and Transparency in Coverage Rule

 The Transparency in Coverage Rule (TiC) was published in October 2020.
 Its transparency provisions empower consumers with better insight into the cost of services before obtaining care and receiving a bill.

-Zelis has created and enhanced our suite of integrated solutions to help you comply with these new regulations, improve your members’ experience, maximize savings and minimize provider abrasion.
-We also provide legislative expertise and guidance to help plans manage the complexity introduced by both the NSA and the TiC Rule.
+Our suite of solutions helps you comply with these new regulations, improve your members’ experience, and maximize savings while minimizing provider abrasion.
+We provide legislative expertise and guidance to help plans manage the complexity introduced by both the NSA and the TiC Rule.

 Machine-Readable Files (MRFs)

-Zelis Machine-Readable Files will address out-of-network (OON) MRF data requirements for Zelis-priced OON claims.
-Zelis will offer in-network (INN) MRF data with median INN rates for clients whose primary networks are owned or managed by Zelis.
+Address out-of-network (OON) MRF data requirements for Zelis-priced OON claims, or access in-network (INN) MRF data with median INN rates for clients whose primary networks are owned or managed by Zelis.
+Access additional MRF solutions for Zelis and non-Zelis networks including creation, hosting services, rates manager, and healthcare intelligence and analytics Learn more about MRF.

-Zelis Member ID will enable enhanced ID card capabilities to print compliant ID cards with additional required information including member deductible, out-of-pocket maximum, and information on where to find in-network providers.
+Zelis Member ID provides enhanced ID card capabilities to print compliant ID cards with additional required information including member deductible, out-of-pocket maximum, and information on where to find in-network providers.

 Advanced Explanations of Benefits (AEOBs)